AstraZeneca: EU regulator rules vaccine is 'safe' for use | DW | 18.03.2021

 Some 5 million people have so far been administered the AstraZeneca COVID-19 vaccine in the EU.

 Emer Cooke, the director of the EMA, said the AstraZeneca vaccine is a "safe and effective option to protect citizens from COVID-19."
-The EMA said the benefits of the vaccine far outweigh the risks.
+The EMA said the benefits of the vaccine far outweigh the risks after coming to a "clear scientific conclusion."

 The EMA will conduct additional studies into any possible links between the vaccine and blood clots.